 Think about it–we all go through hard times.
 It’s extremely unlikely for anyone to go their entire life without having at least one “bad” thing happen to them.
 Whether that bad thing is losing someone you love, getting in a car accident, getting fired, or failing an important class.

 For teens, the latter can be devastating if they don’t have the right support system and thought processes.
 For example, take a student who already struggles with self-confidence because they have an undiagnosed learning disability.
-She studied as hard as she could and still failed the very important exam–now she feels even worse about herself and may even develop depression or anxiety.
+They studied as hard as they could and still failed the very important exam–now they feels even worse about herself and may even develop depression or anxiety.

 The researchers in this study believe that training these teens who are prone to academic challenges and adversity could help them get through it more effectively.
 They discovered that by teaching struggling teens self regulation–such as setting goals or learning from their mistakes–helped them perform better in school and in life.
 While academic challenges take place in school, they’re often linked to outside issues that need to be dealt with.